unichar/component/readme.md

 Simply search and replace ```component``` and ```Component``` with your UI element name.

 The component contains all the basic structure to get started.
-The component.
 The stylesheet is created using Less and then been compiled to a plain CSS file.
 It's your choice if you want to continue developing in Less or CSS.